Wind-WindKids/winding/samples/sophieandwind/frost.md

 A bright vehicle came quickly, as if dropped from the sky.

-Blood on her helmet.
-Hands lifted her away.
-Wind helped —
+Wind helped — hands lifted her away,
 and the vehicle left, carrying her off.
 Without him.